kremalicious/blog/content/articles/2023-09-15-favicon-generation-with-astro/index.md

 }
 ```

-Only one size in the final ico should be fine for mosty use cases.
+Only one size in the final ico should be fine for most use cases.
 If you want to get more sizes into the final ico, you can pass more buffers to that array passed to `ico.encode()`:

 ```typescript title="src/pages/favicon.ico.ts"
 const buffer32 = await sharp(faviconSrc).resize(32).toFormat('png').toBuffer()